ramyaswati/Conde-Nest-sample-app/README.md

   * This is why the `Node.js` app picked up port `8081`.

 ### 8081 vs 80
-With that set aside, **_why can we talk to the web app if ports don't match?_**  This detail is out of scope, but `Elastic Beanstalk` what's known as a `reverse proxy` using `nginx` or `Apache HTTPD` which listens to port `80` to map multiple applications and forward traffic to internal ports away from the client.
-Simply put, it enables us to use the same port (`80`) for multiple applications (`8080`, `8081`, `8082`, etc).
+With that set aside, **_why can we talk to the web app if ports don't match?_**

-See the [documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/nodejs-platform-proxy.html) for more details.
+This detail is out of scope, but `Elastic Beanstalk` uses what's known as a **reverse proxy server** using `nginx` or `Apache HTTPD` which listens to port `80` to map multiple applications and forward traffic using different internal ports that are abstracted from the client side.
+Simply put, it enables us to use the same port (`80`) for multiple applications listening to different ports (`8080`, `8081`, `8082`, etc) in the same server.

-<br /><br />
+Read up the [documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/nodejs-platform-proxy.html) to find out more.

 Enough networking.
 What if we want to make new changes into our web app? :raised_eyebrow:

 ## Step 4.
 Deploy new versions using common policies
 EB uses `All-At-Once` as the default deployment policy which directly deploys the changes into the instance/s, hence the app is expected to go **_out-of-service_** until the deployment has completed.
-By nature of changing the same running instance/s, we define this as `mutable`.
+By nature of changing the same running instance/s, we define this as **_"mutable"_**.
 There are other similar mutable deployments such as `Rolling`, but we'll take a look at `Immutable` in this example.
 Deployment policy can be configured in `/.ebextensions/` (_you guessed right_).

 ### Step 4.a.
 Immutable
 You will notice that there's already an `/.ebextensions/deployment_policy.config`.
 Yes, you don't have to do anything since the policy was already overridden to `Immutable`.
 Modify `/public/app.js` to simulate a change in the frontend.
 Be sure to commit and push your changes prior to actual deployment.
 Deploy the changes in the current environment using `eb deploy`.